Programie/ChromeScreens/README.md

 **You should not configure more instances than attached screens!**

+You have to restart LightDM to see your changes (e.g. *service lightdm restart*).

 ## Configure wakeup and suspend

 You can optionally configure your computer to automatically wake it up and suspend it on specific days and at specific times.